API Endpoints and Scopes¶

 Provides access to metadata-related endpoints.
 This scope allows users to view metadata, which typically includes information about sources, authors, timezones, security context, user groups, etc.

-Get meta-information for lens and views defined in the data model.
-Information about lens and lens with "public: false" will not be returned.
+Get meta-information for Lens and views defined in the data model.
+Information about Lens with public: false will not be returned.

 Example response: